danpeirce/photogate-box-ssd1306term/README.md

 The source code for this project is in C and is licensed under the [GNU GPL v3](http://www.gnu.org/licenses/gpl-3.0.txt).
 See the file PhotogateLV.c

+Modified in 2014 for XC8 compiler and to use an external clock

 ##Prototype project from 2006.

 > Some changes have been made that were not included in the notes at the link given below.
 Details